 In your team package you will find spirit forms.
 You will find one form for the first five matches and a second form for the last three matches.
 In case you lose your form, you can get a new one from the scoring volunteers or at the Iggy.
 After you have completed your fifth match hand in your spirit form at the Iggy in return for dinnertickets for saturday evening,.
 On the last day, bring us the scores before watching all the exciting finals, so we have enough time to calculate everything!

-sat between 12.00 and dinner hand in your spiritscores and get dinner tickets in return.
-Changing of dinner tickets into other dinner tickets is possible between noon and dinner.
+Saturday between 12.00 and dinner, hand in your spiritscores and get dinner tickets in return.
+Changing of dinner tickets into other dinner tickets is possible between 12:00 and dinner.

 We created a GroupMe group for each team.
 These groups can be used for communication within your team.
 Herbie will send a message with information about your team’s next match (opponent, field, time) to this group before the start of every round.
 At the end of the round, you will be informed about the final score that was uploaded to our scoring system Leaguevine.
 Click here to join your team’s GroupMe.

 Note: An internet connection is required to use this service.
-Note that there will be no free public WiFi provided at Windmill 2015, but wifi for purchase will be avalible from SAT power.
+Note that there will be no free public WiFi provided at Windmill, but wifi for purchase should be avalible.

 Mixed format (4/3):